 Prepare small meals for the family

-Show you how to bathe, feed or care for baby
+Provide newborn education by showing you how to bathe, feed or care for baby

 Assist in light household chores (wash dishes or laundry, prepare bottles, tidy the nursery, etc.)